aelfric/ncfl-livedocs/equity.md

 report it to an Equity Advocate or appropriate authority immediately.

-* Any tournament participant, including students, coaches, judges, and observers, who believe they have been the subject of harassment and/or discrimination in violation of the NCFL Harassment and Discrimination policy are encouraged to contact an equity advocate and report the alleged violation.
+* Any tournament participant, including students, coaches, judges, and observers, who believes they have been the subject of harassment and/or discrimination in violation of the NCFL Harassment and Discrimination policy are encouraged to contact an equity advocate and report the alleged violation.
 * Please note: Equity Concerns should be brought to the committee if someone